kolayne/find_most_similar_image/README.md

 This script allows you to find an image (in fact images) visually nearest to a given (target) image.

-It also allows to quickly search for images, similar to different targets, if you are searching in the same folder.
+It also allows to quickly search for images, similar to different targets, if you are searching inside the same folder.

 Abstract usage:
-    1. Precalculate data for an images set (multiprocessing is out of the box)
+    1. Precalculate data for an images set (multiprocessing is out of the box, see --fork)
     2. Search for images similar to target

-positional arguments:
-  {precalculate,search}
-                        The mode in which you want to run

 optional arguments:
   -h, --help            show this help message and exit

-Common args (both modes):
+Global args:
+  --mode {precalculate,search,onflight}, -m {precalculate,search,onflight}
+                        The mode in which you want to run (`precalculate` to create storage, `search` to search for images using storage, `onflight` (DEFAULT) is precalculate+search)
   --storage STORAGE, -p STORAGE
-                        Path to the precalculated data storage
+                        Path to a data storage (to be created or read)

-Precalculation mode:
+Precalculation (or onflight) mode:
-  --fork FORK, -f FORK  Number of parallel processes for precalculation (default 1) --dir DIR, -d DIR     Path to the direcotory with images to precalculate data for --split-depth SPLIT_DEPTH, -s SPLIT_DEPTH
+  --fork FORK, -f FORK  Number of parallel processes for precalculation (DEFAULT 1) --dir DIR, -d DIR     Path to the direcotory with images to precalculate data for --split-depth SPLIT_DEPTH, -s SPLIT_DEPTH
-                        When calculating average colors, all images are split into SPLIT_DEPTH**2 rectangles, average color is calculated for each of them. (default 4)
+                        When calculating average colors, all images are split into SPLIT_DEPTH**2 rectangles, average color is calculated for each of them.
+(DEFAULT 4)

-Search mode:
+Search (or onflight) mode:
   --target TARGET, -t TARGET
                         Path to the target image to search similar to (note that split depth is detected automatically from the storage)

 Examples:
+    With two commands:
-    ./find_nearest_image.py precalculate --storage dir1_storage.json --dir ./dir1
+        ./find_nearest_image.py --mode precalculate --storage storage.json --dir ./some_dir
-    ./find_nearest_image.py search --storage dir1_storage.json --target img1.png
+        ./find_nearest_image.py --mode search --storage storage.json --target some_img.png
+    Or with one command:
+        ./find_nearest_image.py --dir some_dir --target some_img.png
+    Also possible (to save storage):
+        ./find_nearest_image.py --dir some_dir --target some_img.png --storage storage.json
 ```
 ## Algorithm overview
 The algorithm of looking for similar images is pretty simple.